[Interview] West urged to reveal where Lukashenko hides money

 "He [Lukashenko] runs the country very poorly and if he was a man of honour, he would have stepped down long ago," Tsepkalo said.

 "But he's not a man of honour.
 He likes only himself and enjoys using his power to get richer and richer ...
-He's built himself 90 residences in Belarus - the same number as Stalin did in Soviet times, by the way," Tsepkalo said.
+He's built himself 20 residences in Belarus," Tsepkalo said.